markstringer-dti/markstringer-dti.github.io/dti.md

 All these numbers are the kind of numbers that a Lean approach to manufacturing and development suggest that you count.

-And then there are some other things, that aren't counted, but are "observed."

-* The thing that the team think is the limiting factor on the speed of development of the project, or the limiting factor on the chances of its success.

-* The most important issues that are emerging from retrospectives.

-* This is so huge - it should probably be more than just a bullet point.
 Reporting research findings about current users, possible users and other interested parties.

 Discussing these things in second circle will probably increase the chances of a project being successful.